-- Add the red colouring and begin adding the blue, one drop at a time.
-I only added two drops and the colour was perfect, but found when the blood dried on the cupcakes, it turned almost pinkish in colour.
+- Add the red coloring and begin adding the blue, one drop at a time.
+I only added two drops and the color was perfect, but found when the blood dried on the cupcakes, it turned almost pinkish in color.

 - Pour over your cupcakes using a spoon, trying not to think about it too hard!

 - Grease a baking sheet with coconut oil.
 Trust me, this mixture will stick otherwise.